bradhowes/keystrokecountdown/src/articles/cocoapods/index.md

 So far, so good.

 Apparently, the difference is that CocoaPods will create a separate named bundle for resources.
-This is of course mentioned in their docs somehwere, but I was not fully aware of what this meant until the crashes started.
+This is of course mentioned in their docs somewhere, but I was not fully aware of what this meant until the crashes started.